-This course uses differentiated Instruction to create an environment where all shapes, sizes, and ability levels are able to be safe and successful in gaining knowledge or skill to use for a lifetime.
-The emphasis of Frosh PE is regular participation in a variety of enjoyable fitness activities that promote life-long health and active living.
-Students will participate in small sided activities, Zumba, Body Pump, Pilates, Core stability, circuit training, aerobics, walking, running, cycling, snowshoeing; just to name a few.
-The focus will be on achieving and maintaining a health-enhancing level of physical fitness; while understanding the value of physical activity for health, enjoyment, challenge and social interaction.
+This course uses differentiated instruction to promote an environment where all shapes, sizes, and ability levels are able to be successful in physical activity.
+Freshman PE focuses on group participation in enjoyable activities that promote athletic skill development, and active and healthy living.
+Students will engage in a wide variety of team sports and games like basketball, volleyball, flag football, kickball, and ultimate frisbee, as well as fitness activities like circuit training, cycling, and strength training.
+The focus will be on achieving and maintaining physical fitness, while understanding the value of physical activity for health and social interaction.